-You will receive notification by email and in your Square Dashboard before the reserve goes into effect.
-Also, a Reserve Report will appear in the Balance section of your Square Dashboard.
+You will receive notification by email, and in your online Square Dashboard, before the reserve goes into effect.
+Also, a Reserve Report will appear in the Balance section of your online Square Dashboard.
 The terms of your reserve will be specified in the notification and in your Reserve Report.

 The terms of your reserve include two factors: a percentage, and a duration period.